bird70/ask-the-data/_posts/2025-11-09-Inference-and-Spatial-Analysis-SolarPV-case-study.md

 ## Key technical details and rationale
 Tiling and georeferencing
-- Default tiling (1024 px with 25% overlap) protects against missed detections at tile edges; overlap is adjustable.
+- Default tiling (1024 px or 2048 px with 25% overlap) protects against missed detections at tile edges; overlap is adjustable.
 - Tile metadata records rasterio transform and CRS so detector pixel coordinates can be reliably converted to world coordinates (pixel_to_world, bbox_pixels_to_world helpers).

 ## Detection modes